MobileKOTH/MobileKOTH.github.io/README.md

 ## Mobile King of the Hill Website
 Mobile KOTH (MKOTH) information and documentation.
-Currently it's only placeholder content
+Currently it's only placeholder content.